sharafian/ogs-helper/README.md

 # TODOs

-- [ ] Use a non-interval based way of adding button/toggling analyze mode
+- [x] Use a non-interval based way of adding button/toggling analyze mode
-- [ ] Subscribe to settings updates instead of polling
+- [ ] Use message passing instead of polling to propagate settings changes
 - [ ] Publish to webstores (FF and chrome should be enough)
 - [ ] Make the timer prettier
 - [ ] Make the options page prettier